Everything You’ve Ever Wanted to Know About web3

 Web 2.0:

-Dynamic Content: The modern version of the web, characterized by interactive and dynamic web pages.
+Dynamic Content: The modern version of the web, characterised by interactive and dynamic web pages.

 Read-Write: Users can interact with websites, create and share content, and engage with others.